Social Security plays an integral role in the quality of life for retirees.

 AARP offers an online Social Security calculator to help you explore options.
 This is a great starting place for making decisions.
 Can you afford to ‘retire early’ and start getting benefits at 62?
 Should you wait until full retirement age?
 Can you postpone until you’re 70 and get the largest monthly benefit?
 Working with the online calculator, you can figure out how much you’d receive at different ages.

 Naturally, you want to get the most from all the years you paid into the system.
-Here are 5 innovative strategies to help you maximize your benefits.
+Keep on reading to learn ways to maximize social security in your retirement strategy.

 Many experts advise waiting until you reach full retirement or longer to start collecting benefits.
 Retirees often believe that they could never make up the total difference between waiting to collect benefits at their full retirement age and collecting early, which reduces the amount of money received monthly.